How do you make a website more memorable?

 By John Anderson

 Many companies are missing out on the opportunity to be remembered through their website experience.
-With our attention spans being stretched on a daily basis we're having to work harder to make our work stand out and to connect with our audiences.
+With our attention spans being stretched on a daily basis, companies are having to work harder to make their work stand out and to connect with audiences.
 It's important to be remembered, otherwise what's the point?

 “What websites should we look at for inspiration?” is probably one of the most difficult questions we receive.
 Firstly, because most corporate websites are so similar and formulaic that few stand out and secondly, because it's all too common for businesses to be happy enough following what's been done before.